Conformal invariance of double random currents I: identification of the limit: Convergence of the nesting field (proof of Theorem )

 \begin{remark} We note that the same convergence as in Theorem~\ref{thm:fieldmoments} holds if the height function is considered as a function on all faces of $C_{G^\delta}$ and not only on the faces of $G^\delta$. \end{remark}

-We are now ready to conclude the proof the main theorem of this section. \begin{proof}[Proof of Theorem~\ref{thm:NFconv}]

-By Theorem~\ref{thm:fieldmoments}, all moments of $h^{\delta}$ converge to the corresponding moments of $\tfrac{1}{\sqrt{\pi}}h_D$, and since $h_D$ is a Gaussian process, we conclude that $h^{\delta}$ tends to $ \tfrac{1}{\sqrt{\pi}}h_D$ in distribution as $\delta$ tends to $ 0$ in the space of generalized functions acting on continuous test functions with compact support. \end{proof}
+We are now ready to conclude the proof the main theorem of this section. \begin{proof}[Proof of Theorem~\ref{thm:NFconv}] By Theorem~\ref{thm:fieldmoments}, all moments of $h^{\delta}$ converge to the corresponding moments of $\tfrac{1}{\sqrt{\pi}}h_D$.
+Since $h_D$ is a Gaussian process, its moments identify its law uniquely.
+Since convergence of the second moment implies tightness, we conclude that $h^{\delta}$ tends to $ \tfrac{1}{\sqrt{\pi}}h_D$ in distribution as $\delta$ tends to $ 0$ in the space of generalized functions acting on continuous test functions with compact support. \end{proof}